 Fresh Beauty Black Tea Firming and De-Puffing Eye Cream: If you want more hydration and less puffiness, Fresh's Black Tea Firming and De-Puffing Eye Cream ($68) is a great choice.
-It’s loaded with black tea, noni fruit, and squalane, so it will provide ample nourishment without feeling heavy.
+It’s loaded with black tea, noni fruit, and squalane, and provides ample nourishment without feeling heavy.

 Fenty Skin Flash Nap Instant Revival Eye Gel-Cream: The Fenty Skin Flash Nap Instant Revival Eye Gel-Cream ($32) is a great starter eye cream because it’s super gentle and fun to use.
 It’s rich in antioxidants, hydrating, and comes with a metal roller applicator to move out the fluid.
 Try it in the morning under concealer.

 Shani Darden Skin Care Intensive Eye Renewal Cream with Firming Peptides: If the skin around your eyes is on the dryer, less bouncy side, try Shani Darden's Intensive Eye Renewal Cream ($68) on for size.
-It's formulated with peptides, silk extract, squalane, niacinamide, and ceramides to really plump and nourish.
+It's formulated with peptides, silk extract, squalane, niacinamide, and ceramides.